YottaDB/YDBTest/com/audit_listener.md

 -rw------- 1 ern0 ern0  0 Jun 25 06:33 log.txt
 -rw------- 1 ern0 ern0 29 Jun 25 06:31 log.txt_2024177103307
 ```

+The listener adds a timestamp to the original name using "%Y%j%H%M%S"
+format, %j is for Julian, the 3-digit day number of the year.
+So, the
+example in readable form: *2024-177-10-33-07*.

 ### Graceful exit